sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

  1. test the first XXX letters for finding a difference.
 If find one then returns False otherwise raise an error, "seems to be equal use .is_equal(force=True) to launch the infinite test".

- 2. test all letters and never return True
+ 2. test all letters and never return True in case of equality

 Other suggestions ?